Berkeley-MDes/tdf-fa24-jil-111/Reflection.md

 ## Compiled and flashed successfully for 01_hellworld

-![Alt text](assets/helloworlderror.png)

 When I first created the project and tried to compile it.
 Errors occur.

+![Alt text](assets/helloworlderror.png)

 So I asked ChatGPT how to solve this problem and it really helped me.
 I realized that I need to clean the project.
 Sometimes, cached files in the build environment can cause issues.
-So I Tried cleaning the project:open the command palette by pressing ⇧⌘P (macOS); Type Particle: Clean Application for Device and select it.
+So I tried cleaning the project:open the command palette by pressing ⇧⌘P (macOS); Type Particle: Clean Application for Device and select it.
 This removed any cached build files that might be causing the error.
-This really helped me cleaning the cached files and I successfully compiled the file at the end.
+This method really helped me cleaning the cached files and I successfully compiled the file at the end.
 ![Alt text](assets/helloworldsucc.png)

 After I compiled the file, Photon2 successfully flashed.
 I also opened the Serial Monitor: open the command palette (⇧⌘P on macOS) and type Particle: Serial Monitor.
 This opened a terminal window where I can saw the output from my Photon 2.
 Every 3 seconds, I saw the following messages: